Biography

 Supervision

-Amanda has supervised 14 PhD students to completion and many Honours and Masters students.
-She is a keen and motivated supervisor who is interested in research training to produce high-quality outcomes with her students.
+Amanda has supervised 14 PhD completions, along with numerous Honours and Masters students.
+She is a dedicated supervisor focused on high-quality research training and outcomes.

 Teaching